nishu2525/Complete_JS/Basics/Info.md

 Previously without HTML it can't be executed.But Now it can be .
 By using node.js

- node fileName.js [node folder/fileName.js]
+ node fileName.js
-If 🗃 File is in Folder 📂
+If 🗃 File is in Folder 📂  [node folderName/fileName.js]
 By writting this command in terminal

-1.Way to Code Online(GitHub)
+1.Way to Code Online(GitHub- codespace)
 --- i] Create Repo

- -- ii] Go to the code button → codespace create codespace →
+ -- ii] Go to the code button → codespace → create codespace →

-(online environment to write your code is open )
+(Its an online environment to write your code, open to all )

 -- iii]Now installing Node.js in it